 One must also factor in the rarity or "uniqueness" of each individual mining property.
 Certain attributes like good access, a great campsite, shallow bedrock, multiple bends in the river with low pressure areas and large amounts of virgin high bench material will also add value to a gold mining claim.

 And last, but certainly not least, is the current price of gold.
 With today's price of gold, in most cases, our gold mining claims will pay for themselves over and over again for decades to come.
 A past customer recovered approximately one-half of his purchase price in less than two weeks (of dredging) on his mining claim, and he moved less than 30-linear feet of streambed.
 He has approximately 1,290-ft. left to mine (in the river), let alone prospecting any high bench material for placer, pockets, sources / lodes, overall.
-Note: Currently, there is a moratorium on dredging in California.

 If the properties are so rich, why is The Claim Post selling (them)?